 Am I Responsible For My Ex’s Debt Following a Divorce?

-But considering that the average household financial debt (excluding mortgages) is almost £10,000, it is important to consider how any debts will be treated upon separation.
+Considering that the average household financial debt (excluding mortgages) is almost £10,000, it is important to consider how any debts will be treated upon separation.

 How is debt divided in a divorce?